 Cohen & Company Sets Release Date for First Quarter 2023 Financial Results

-/EIN News/ -- PHILADELPHIA and NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- Cohen & Company Inc. (NYSE American: COHN) will release its financial results for the first quarter 2023 on Thursday, May 4, 2023.
+PHILADELPHIA and NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- Cohen & Company Inc. COHN will release its financial results for the first quarter 2023 on Thursday, May 4, 2023.
 The Company will host a conference call at 1:00 p.m.
 Eastern Time (ET) that day to discuss these results.

 The conference call will be available via webcast.
 Interested parties can access the webcast by clicking the webcast link on the Company's homepage at www.cohenandcompany.com.
 Those wishing to listen to the conference call with operator assistance can dial (877) 524-8416 (domestic) or +1 (412) 902-1028 (international).
 A replay of the call will be available for three days following the call by dialing (877) 660-6853 or (201) 612-7415, with participant passcode 13738623.